ErkyHanma/ErkyHanma/README.md

 This philosophy drives my approach to development.
 Every bug, every challenge, every late night debugging session shapes me into a stronger developer.
 I embrace the struggle because I know that's where real growth happens.

 ---

-### 🎯 Current Focus

-- 🔭 Building scalable full-stack applications
-- 💡 Exploring system design and architecture
-- 🔭 Learning and building modern web applications with a focus on clean architecture and maintainable code
-- 💡 Continuously improving my full-stack skills through hands-on projects and real-world problem solving
-- 🌱 Working on becoming a better developer and a better person through discipline, consistency, and learning from failure

----